conneroisu/cpre488-mp3/SB3_CPRE488_MP3_Report_Submission.md

 Modified device structure:

 - Replaced bulk_in_urb/bulk_out_endpoint with int_in_urb/int_in_endpoint
+	- However, this int_in_endpoint was not used in the end since we only needed to send commands to endpoint 0, which is the default control endpoint.
 - Removed numerous fields related to bulk transfer processing

 ### Functional Changes

 #### Read functionality

-Original had complex logic for reading data via bulk transfers New driver simplifies to immediately return 0 (no reads)
+Original had complex logic for reading data via bulk transfers.
+New driver simplifies to immediately return 0 (no reads).

 #### Write functionality